 It feels like flying to Australia to live on a Working Holiday Visa is all I’ve talked about for the past year and after months of planning, it’s finally here.
 But it came as a surprise that it really wasn’t as easy as I expected.

 Saying goodbye to my friends and family was something I had always dreaded but I underestimated just how hard it would be to leave.
-Booking my travels when I had few real attachments to the UK was one thing but typically, life threw a rather large spanner in the works and I fell in love.
-Having never contemplated for one minute that I would be leaving the country in a relationship, that goodbye – however temporary – was the worst of all and the next few months will be hard without him next to me.
+Booking my travels when I had few real attachments to the UK was one thing but typically, life threw a rather large spanner in the works.

 Honestly, that 25 hour solo flight to Sydney was undoubtedly one of the most terrifying experiences of my life.
-Rather than being filled with excitement, I was a scared and emotional wreck wondering why on Earth I had thought this trip alone was a good idea.
 The feeling only intensified when I finally reached my hostel in Sydney.
-Without the logistics of getting anywhere to distract me, the reality of how alone I suddenly felt hit me and….well, it wasn’t a great night.
-All I wanted was to be back in my comfort zone and any fun in the adventure had completely vanished.
+Without the logistics of getting anywhere to distract me, the reality of how alone I suddenly felt hit me.
+My instinct to run back to my comfort zone took over but as it was over 10,000 miles away, I had to carry on.

 Several pep talks later, I got up after two hours sleep and tentatively went down to breakfast.
 Determined not to spend any more time alone, I asked another lone girl if I could sit with her.
 Thankfully she agreed and all of a sudden, things didn’t seem quite so terrifying any more.
 It sounds simple but those 36 hours alone really were one of the most daunting experiences of my life.